Vatukoula mine strike: Continuing strike and inquiries

+workers from some of the local schools – they described how they could distinguish the children of strikers from other children due to their poor health, lack of food, and lack of shoes and proper uniforms."

 In February 2010, as the strike entered its 19th year, the union appealed to the International Labour Organization and the United Nations Human Rights Council to intervene.
 Later that year, the IndustriALL Global Union issued a statement calling for the government to negotiate with the miners.
 In May 2010, the government and the union held a number of new negotiations to try and reach a deal to end the strike.
-The negotiations, however, failed to finalize a deal, and the strike continued.
+The first meetings of the negotiations were described by the union as productive.
+As the negotiations continued, however, the sides failed to finalize a deal, and the strike continued.

 By March 2014, as the strike began its 23rd year, eighty-one of the original striking miners had died.
+Of the miners that continued to strike, several continued to hold seasonal jobs working in sugar cane fields under an agreement with the National Farmers Union.
+That year, Lila Wati, the widow of sheriff Mani Lal, told the Fiji Times that she had yet to receive compensation from the government for her husband's death.
+Another round of negotiations was attempted in 2015, but failed to produce any results.

 The strike continued through the late 2010s.
+Fiji Trades Union Congress national secretary Felix Anthony stated in 2018 that the country "should be ashamed" that the strike was ongoing, while highlighting ongoing safety issues at the mine.